harryhanYuhao/guide_for_self_studying_programming/src/let_there_be_linux/linux_on_command_line/advanced.md

 Most commands will treat stdin and command arguments differently.

-For example, how can we count how many lines of code are in files presented in the current directory?
+One example is to count the total number of lines in all files under the current directory, by using `find .`, `wc`, `xargs`, and pipeline.

-We can use `wc -l <filename>` to count the number of lines in a file, and `find . -type f` to list all files in the current directory.
+`wc -l <filename>` counts the number of lines in a file; `find . -type f` lists all files in the current directory.
 `find . -type f | wc -l` will, however, only counts the number of lines in the output of `find . -type f`, i.e., how many files there are in the current directory.

 We need, instead, pipe the output of `find` to the arguments of `wc`. `xargs` is the commad used for this.